Taking the train in Indonesia

 Sockets in all classes, European 2-pin type.

-Eksekutif Luxury class
+Eksekutif Luxury classes

 Eksekutif luxury class on Jakarta-Yogyakarta Argo Dwippanga train Eksekutif luxury class on Jakarta-Yogyakarta Argo Dwippanga train